bitquery/graphql-docs/docs/Schema/solana/address.md

 The Solana address API gives you information of the balance of a wallet in SOL.

+Solana addresses (public keys) can be regular wallets, token accounts, or program-derived addresses.
+The address API returns balance, annotation, and account-level metadata.
+Use it for wallet lookups, portfolio snapshots, or verifying whether an address is a known entity before diving into transfer or instruction history.

 ```
 query MyQuery {
   solana(network: solana) {